 When probation is granted, it generally involves strict requirements that must be followed to avoid being reincarcerated or serving out your initial jail sentence.
 Failure to abide by the terms and conditions issued by the court can lead to a probation violation.
-At the Law Office of Michael Auffinger, we are thoroughly familiar with the process of defending individuals against probation violations.
+At the Law Office of Michael Auffinger, our Murfreesboro probation violation lawyer is thoroughly familiar with the process of defending individuals against probation violations.
 Depending on the circumstances of your case, various defenses may be used to help you avoid incarceration and/or fines.
-With years of experience, you can depend on Attorney Auffinger for the competent and committed assistance you need.
+With years of experience, you can depend on Murfreesboro probation violation attorney, Michael Auffinger for the competent and committed assistance you need.

 Probation Violations in Tennessee

 When granted probation, terms and conditions to which you are subject will be set by the court depending on the facts of your case.

 Common probation conditions include:

 - Reporting regularly to your probation officer

 - Keeping your criminal record clean from new offenses